Joanna Southcott: Joanna Southcott's Box

 Southcottians who denied the authenticity of the box that was opened in 1927 continued to press for the true box to be opened.
 A campaign on billboards and in national newspapers such as the Sunday Express was run in the 1960s and 1970s by a prominent group of Southcottians, the Panacea Society in Bedford (formed in 1920), to try to persuade the 24 bishops to have the box opened, claiming: "War, disease, crime and banditry, distress of nations and perplexity will increase until the Bishops open Joanna Southcott's box."
-The Society claims to hold this true box at a secret location for safekeeping, with its whereabouts to be disclosed only when a bishops' meeting has been arranged.
+From 1957 the Society claimed to hold this true box at a secret location for safekeeping, with its whereabouts to be disclosed only when a bishops' meeting has been arranged.
+They had obtained their box on 27 May 1957 from the widow of Cecil Kaye Jowett.
+In July 2001 the Panacea society allowed a photo of their box to be published.
+With the death of the last member of the society in 2012 their box was transferred to the Panacea Charitable Trust.

 The box shown in the Panacea Museum, Bedford is understood to be a meticulous replica for display purposes.
 Southcott prophesied that the Day of Judgement would come in the year 2004, and her followers stated that if the contents of the box had not been studied beforehand, the world would have had to meet it unprepared.

+In popular culture

 Charles Dickens refers to Southcott in a description of the year 1775 at the beginning of A Tale of Two Cities.

 Theologian John Henry Cardinal Newman uses “Joanna Southcote was a messenger from heaven” as a slightly less extreme case than the “heathen fancy that Enceladus lies under Etna” when discussing how a mind comes to certitude in his 1870 work An Essay in Aid of a Grammar of Assent.

 Author G. K. Chesterton refers to Southcott in his 1908 book Orthodoxy, "Believing utterly in one’s self is a hysterical and superstitious belief like believing in Joanna Southcote".